Tbourdais/Arcane_API/README.md

 ## Database
 ### Database choice

-I had to work on a MongoDB database with PyMongo 3 weeks ago for an internship test, so I've decided to use this kind of database for the case study (I had also seen in Flask tutorials that MongoDB databases were quite straightforward to manage with Flask).
+I had to work on a MongoDB database with PyMongo three weeks ago for an internship test, so I've decided to use this kind of database for the case study (I had also seen in Flask tutorials that MongoDB databases were quite straightforward to manage with Flask).

 ### Database description